 Design devices to provide methods for retention and recovery of trusted default device configuration by an authenticated, authorized user.

-Design devices to specify the level of resilience, or independent ability to function, that any component of the system possesses when its communication capabilities with the rest of the system are disrupted, including disruption of significant duration.
+Design devices to specify the level of resilience, or independent ability to function, that any component of the medical device system possesses when its communication capabilities with the rest of the medical device system are disrupted, including disruption of significant duration.

-Design devices to be resilient to possible cybersecurity incident scenarios such as network outages, Denial of Service, excessive bandwidth usage by other products, disrupted quality of service (QoS), and/or excessive jitter (i.e., a variation in the delay of received packets).
+Design devices to be resilient to possible cyber incident scenarios such as network outages, Denial of Service, excessive bandwidth usage by other products, disrupted quality of service (QoS), and/or excessive jitter (i.e., a variation in the delay of received packets).

+Design devices to be resilient to possible noise items (e.g., scanning).

 H. Firmware and Software Updates

 Devices should be capable of being updated in a secure and timely manner to maintain safety and effectiveness throughout the product’s lifecycle.
 Despite best efforts, undiscovered, exploitable vulnerabilities may exist in devices after they are marketed.
 This is especially true over the device’s service life, as threats evolve over time and exploit methods change, and become more sophisticated.